hmrc/customs-declarations-information/README.md

 This API permits requesting the status of a declaration.

-This endpoint is available to CSP users only.
-The CSP user must supply a movement reference number (MRN) as a parameter in the request URL.
+The user must supply a movement reference number (MRN) as a parameter in the request URL.
 The endpoint returns a set of latest status details for the MRN.

 ## GET Status Request